 The experiences are intended to provide interns in the SBL, SDL, and the SDBL certificate areas with substantial responsibilities which increase over time in amount and complexity, and which involve direct interaction and involvement with students, staff, parents, and community leaders.
-When at all possible the internship[s] should include working and interacting with social service organizations involved with interacting schools.
+When at all possible the internship[s] should include working and interacting with social service organizations involved with inter-agency activities affecting schools.